yizheng-yang/ch3-markdown/exercise-1/README.md

 See `complete` branch for an example.

- _I am the bone of my sword
+ _I am the bone of my sword.
- Steel is my body and fire is my blood
+ Steel is my body and fire is my blood.
- I have created over a thousand blades
+ I have created over a thousand blades.
  Unknown to Death,
  Nor known to Life.
- Have withstood pain to create many weapons
+ Have withstood pain to create many weapons,
- Yet, those hands will never hold anything
+ Yet, those hands will never hold anything.
  So as I pray, Unlimited Blade Works._

  [link](http://typemoon.wikia.com/wiki/Unlimited_Blade_Works)